-The Archivist offered similar support to smaller alumni reunions in the College during the reporting year, at which the Head of College is ordinarily present.
+The SMT’s Archivist continues to give support to smaller alumni reunions in the college during the reporting year, at which the Head of College is ordinarily present.
 A number of these take place annually.

 Awards, prizes and hardship/access grants

-In 2017-18, the SMT continued to sponsor a range of prizes and awards for staff and students, encouraging a culture of excellence in academic achievement across the College.
-Of particular value to the Trust is the awarding of prizes which celebrate the history and ethos of the College, and which honour individuals and their work that promotes the Methodist identity of Southlands College.
+In 2018-19, the SMT continued to sponsor a range of prizes and awards for staff and students, encouraging a culture of excellence in academic achievement across the college.
+Of particular value to the Trust is the awarding of prizes which celebrate the history and ethos of the college, and which honour individuals, and their work that promotes the Methodist identity of Southlands College.
 Examples of these include:

 - The Charles Wesley Award – given to a student or staff member who has contributed exceptionally to the development of community music at Southlands

 - The John Wesley Award – given to a student who has contributed particularly notably to the student chapel community

 - Postgraduate Award – for a postgraduate business studies student presenting a display about their work which shows special capacity for engagement with the community

 In addition to these awards, the Trust, through the Head of College, offers small bursaries to students in positions of particular financial need.
 Some of these are attached to particular funds (the Smith, Aldridge, and Southlands funds) and others are from the main Trust funds.

 The Trustees intend to continue sponsoring these scholarships and bursaries in future years.